srikanthps/The-Companion/Malgudi-Mixins/lump-jaggery.md

 On the very first day, she marched into his courtyard carrying a broken plastic bucket.

-"Thatha," she announced, "this is my treasure box."
+"Hi," she announced, "this is my treasure box."

 Srinivas peered into it.